Kaltsoon/react-native-material/material/4-testing-and-extending-our-app.md

 }
 ```

-To use the eslint-plugin-jest plugin in Eslint, we need to include it in the _.eslintrc_ file:
+To use the eslint-plugin-jest plugin in ESLint, we need to include it in the plugins and extensions array in the _.eslintrc_ file:

 ```javascript
 {